Access to Student Records

 At the conclusion of the grievance procedure, one copy of material submitted in the course of a grievance procedure will be retained in the Dean’s (or her designate’s) confidential file.
 A brief summary of the grievance solution will be filed in the student’s permanent record.

 The student may challenge the inclusion of any material to insure that the records are accurate, comprehensive and in compliance with his/her privacy or other rights.
 It is understood that, with respect to grades, the student may question whether the grade shown is the same as the grade actually awarded, but may not, under this procedure, challenge the grade itself.

-If a student questions any material in the folders (with the exception of grades [see above]) she/he may communicate in writing with the faculty member who provided the information and a copy to the Assistant Dean for Student Affairs.
-If in this discussion, by mutual agreement, a change should be made, the record will be promptly updated with the instructor’s initials.
-If the problem is not resolved in this first instance, the student should bring it to the attention in writing to of the Specialty Coordinator or Program Director, then the Assistant Dean for Student Affairs.
+If a student questions any material in the folders (with the exception of grades [see above]) she/he may communicate first with the faculty member who provided the information.
+If in this discussion, by mutual agreement, a change should be made in the available information, the change should be made promptly on the form involved (clinical evaluation, grade sheet) and the previous form destroyed or amended.
+Notation should be made to the effect that the material was revised with the date and the instructor’s initials.
+If the problem is not resolved in this first instance, the student should bring it to the attention of the Specialty Coordinator or Program Chair, then the respective Division Chair, then the Dean or her designate.
 If further discussion does not resolve the issue, the student may activate the grievance mechanism already in existence.
 (See Policy #4.)

-Unless the student has requested otherwise, the only information released by the Office of Student Affairs will be the student’s name, birthplace and date, date of graduation or dates of attendance, degree or certificate received, and major field of study.
+Unless the student has requested otherwise, the only information sent out by the Office of Enrollment Management (or the Dean when she is listed as a reference) will be the student’s name, birthplace and date, date of graduation or dates of attendance, degree or certificate received, and major field of study.

-In general, no personal information about a student, including faculty references, other than that already a matter of public record will be released outside the School except at the written request or with the written consent of the student, or in response to judicial process.
+In general, no personal information about a student other than that already a matter of public record will be released outside the School except at the written request or with the written consent of the student, or in response to judicial process.